 Hon.
 Joanna Quassa (interpretation): Thank you, Mr. Speaker.
-I also would like to thank my colleague for his question.
-In just recent years there have been quite a few applications, especially for revitalizing languages from those who applied.
-There were over 200 applicants for funding to do language projects to revitalize the languages.
+I also thank my colleague for his request for an update.
+In recent years, there have been numerous applications, especially for revitalizing languages from those who applied.
+There were over 200 applicants for funding to do language projects to revitalize and repatriate languages.

-As well, this year, there are many applicants, and we expect to receive many more applications.
-With that, I urge them to please try and strengthen our languages.
-Let's try and revitalize our languages.
+As well, this year, there are many applicants and we expect to receive many more applications.
+With that, I urge them to please try to strengthen our languages.
+Let's try to revitalize our languages.
 Even if we have our own dialects, it is good.
-The more people who would like to work on their revitalizing languages, the better.
+The more people who would like to work on revitalizing languages, the better.
 Thank you, Mr. Speaker.